 The word deontology derives from the Greek words for duty (deon) and science (or study) of (logos).
 In contemporary moral philosophy, deontology is one of those kinds of normative theories regarding which choices are morally required, forbidden, or permitted.
-In other words, deontology falls within the domain of moral theories that guide and assess our choices of what we ought to do (deontic theories), in contrast to (aretaic [virtue] theories) that—fundamentally, at least—guide and assess what kind of person (in terms of character traits) we are and should be.
-And within that domain, deontologists—those who subscribe to deontological theories of morality—stand in opposition to consequentialists.
+In other words, deontology falls within the domain of moral theories that guide and assess our choices of what we ought to do (deontic theories), in contrast to those that guide and assess what kind of person we are and should be (aretaic [virtue] theories).
+And within the domain of moral theories that assess our choices, deontologists—those who subscribe to deontological theories of morality—stand in opposition to consequentialists.

 - 1. Deontology’s Foil: Consequentialism

 Because deontological theories are best understood in contrast to consequentialist ones, a brief look at consequentialism and a survey of the problems with it that motivate its deontological opponents, provides a helpful prelude to taking up deontological theories themselves.
 Consequentialists hold that choices—acts and/or intentions—are to be morally assessed solely by the states of affairs they bring about.
 Consequentialists thus must specify initially the states of affairs that are intrinsically valuable—often called, collectively, “the Good.”
 They then are in a position to assert that whatever choices increase the Good, that is, bring about more of it, are the choices that it is morally right to make and to execute.
 (The Good in that sense is said to be prior to “the Right.”)